 Program dates are subject to change.
-Contact our office or visit the SKP Program Schedule website for arrival date information before purchasing your airfare
+Contact our office or visit the SKP Academic Calendar website for specific dates before purchasing your airfare

 Use your University of Minnesota internet ID and password to log into the Education Abroad application system.
 Your student account will be charged a $50 application fee.

 Once you submit your application, you will receive an email notification confirming that your application was received.
 Submitted applications are assigned an application checklist, which will include the following items: